Day Trip to Luxor from Sahl Hasheesh | Sharing tour max 8 people

 Karnak temples complex

-Karnak Temple Complex is a UNESCO World Heritage site and is the largest ancient religious site in the world, truly a must-see attraction for any traveler to Egypt.
+Karnak Temple Complex is a UNESCO World Heritage Site.
+It is the largest ancient religious site in the world.
+Thus, it is truly a must-see attraction for any traveler to Egypt.

 Luxor day trip from Sahl Hasheesh Price